 - Cash flow and expense tracking

-As financial advisors have begun helping their clients manage more than their investments, the way that we look at investments has changed, too.
+As financial advisors started helping their clients manage more than just investments, the way that we look at investments has changed, too.

 Investing is no longer only about making the most money possible.
-Investing has become about having enough money so you can do what you want with your life.
+Investing has become about managing risk and knowing you won’t run out of money in retirement.

-Your money may be worth less in the future than it is today.
+Your money will have less purchasing power in the future.
 However, you can use that knowledge to your advantage.

-By keeping track of inflation with respect to your investments, you can make sure you’ll have the cash you need to reach your lifestyle goals in retirement.
+By keeping track of inflation with respect to your investments, you can ensure you’ll have the cash you need to reach your lifestyle goals in retirement.